PaddlePaddle/docs/docs/guides/datasets_dataloader_en.md

 ## 1. Datasets in Paddle

-Paddle provides common datasets in `paddle.vision.datasets` and `paddle.text`, you can see the details with the following code.
+Paddle provides public datasets in `paddle.vision.datasets` and `paddle.text`, you can see the details with the following code.

 ```python